 I'm not sure how or where I first came across the concept of Apple Cider Syrup.
 To be honest, I have never tasted or even seen it anywhere else!
 As a fan of traditional slow cooking, I have always been fascinated by the creative ways cooks and colonists used to preserve and enjoy bounty from their fields, pastures and gardens.
-Some focused internet research has helped provide insight and history into this fascinating product, like this Ark of Taste summary from Slow Food USA.
-Interestingly, I have not (yet) found Canadian pioneer or current examples of Apple Cider Syrup production.
+Some focused internet research has helped provide insight and history into this fascinating product.

 10 things you can do with Apple Cider Syrup

 Did I say 10?
 The list keeps growing!

 Like other apple growers, we understand the the importance of bees and other pollinators to successful fruit production.
 Did you know: